Bread Technologyintermediateprofessional bakers17 min read · updated 2026-06-26

 Coverage notes and confidence levels

-- Retarded fermentation parameters (temperature, duration): sourced from IREKS Compendium (src-084, src-082), which is a primary industry reference.
+• Retarded fermentation parameters (temperature, duration): sourced from IREKS Compendium, which is a primary industry reference.
 Confidence: high for the ranges quoted (2–8 °C, 8–18 h); specific optimum values depend on dough formulation.

-- Frozen dough storage temperature −18 °C: Industry standard widely cited; no specific cited primary source in the dossier sources.json — confidence: low.
+• Frozen dough storage temperature −18 °C: Industry standard widely cited; no specific cited primary source found — confidence: low.

-- Enzyme behaviour at cold temperatures: Sourced from IREKS Compendium (src-048, src-082) and IntechOpen academic review (src-053).
+• Enzyme behaviour at cold temperatures: Sourced from IREKS Compendium and IntechOpen academic review.
 Confidence: high for principle; specific enzyme rates are substrate- and enzyme-specific.

-- Two spec PDFs gave wrong products on disk (Intenso Extra → Ciasto Intensywna Czekolada; Böcker Bio Le Chef → Krokella puffed rice) and were not usable; excluded from data.
-The Böcker Flüssigsauer 200 and Böcker Bio Le Chef products remain in linked_products on the basis of their catalogue descriptions only — no spec data confirmed.
+• Two spec PDFs gave wrong products on disk (Intenso Extra → Ciasto Intensywna Czekolada; Böcker Bio Le Chef → Krokella puffed rice) and were not usable; excluded from data.
+The Böcker Flüssigsauer 200 and Böcker Bio Le Chef products remain among the products listed at the end of this article on the basis of their catalogue descriptions only — no spec data confirmed.

 Overnight cold-retarded baguette (using Puratos Easy Baguette SG)

-Adapted from Puratos Easy Baguette SG product specification (ss-easy-baguette).
+Adapted from the Puratos Easy Baguette SG product specification.
 Usage rate confirmed from spec: 6% on flour weight.
 The spec product contains salt; do not add additional salt.
 Timing is indicative; validate for your flour, water temperature, retarder and oven.

 Cold-adapted rye-wheat loaf (using Zeelandia Rye Stabil Free)